 It includes sets of signs of any nature, which may serve to designate something, or to communicate some propositional content.

-An instance of E90 Symbolic Object does not depend on a specific physical carrier, which can include human memory, and it can exist on one or more carriers simultaneously.
 An instance of E90 Symbolic Object may or may not have a specific meaning, for example an arbitrary character string.